ridercoach/rsna2018/README.md

 # rsna2018  ** under construction **
 Notes, etc, for Kaggle RSNA Pneumonia Detection Challenge

-This repository contains the basic file structure and most of the files used for my entry in the competition.
-It does not include the files that take a lot of space, such as the weights file and the full set of data files.
-In general, the "darknet" directory pertains to the training and use of the model, and the "rsna" directory pertains to the pre- and post-processing of the data.
+This repository contains a minimal set of files related to the explanation in this README.
+The "darknet" directory pertains to the training and use of the model, and the "rsna" directory pertains to the pre- and post-processing of the data.
 The Jupyter [notebook](https://github.com/ridercoach/rsna2018/blob/master/rsna2018-notes.ipynb)